-This is journal entry 10, our 9th day of adventure in Flam, Norway.
+This is journal entry 10, our 9th day of adventure in Flam Norway with kids.
 Here we explore nature and heritage in one of the world’s most tucked away and undiscovered places, and it starts with Easter.

 Click the photo to start at the beginning of our adventure!

-Managing and Easter Bunny Visit Away from Home
+Managing an Easter Bunny Visit Away from Home

 That said it was time to get to work…